Have You Performed A Home Security Audit?

-A home security audit is the best way to identify weak points in your physical security.
+What is a home security audit?
+A home security audit is the best way homeowners can identify weak points in your physical security at your residence.
 It is absolutely necessary to inspect your home or business by performing a security audit.
-Sure, homeowners inspect their homes before moving in, but how many actually do inspections years after moving in?
+Sure, homeowners inspect their homes before moving in, but how many actually do annual inspections years after moving in?
 Not many.
 Over time your security decreases and criminals are getting smarter.
-Take the time to evaluate your home not from an aesthetic point of view, but from that of a criminal.
+Take the time to evaluate and inspect your home, not from an aesthetic point of view, but from that of a criminal.
 Look for ways you could break into your home if you locked your keys inside.
-Here is a home or business audit checklist, courtesy of the Windor Police Department, that you can use to determine areas in your home that may need to be updated.
+Here is a home security or business security audit checklist, courtesy of the Windor Police Department, that you can use to determine areas in your home that may need to be updated.

 Inspect the Exterior